giuliodondi/kOS-Shuttle_OPS1/README.md

   - if you use the latest version you will be required to also grab my Ferram Fork to use the custom aerodynamics module.
 Refer to the README
 - **[My OPS3 Shuttle entry program](https://github.com/giuliodondi/kOS-Shuttle-OPS3) required by RTLS and TAL aborts.
 Grab the latest version from its repo**
   - **no longer compatible with the older kOS-ShuttleEntrySim program**

-# Known Incompatibilities
-- **Not compatible with SpaceODY's original fork or any other Shuttle mod**
+## Not compatible with SOCK, SpaceODY's original fork or any other Shuttle craft
-- ~~RO Engines~~ It should now be compatible, but not recommended

 You will find one folder:
 - **Script**